98jfiore/cs490-Project1-jf353/README.md

         No Tweets are currently being selected as I cannot figure out how to use config variables in python.
         No recipes are being found as I have not used the Spoonacular API yet Heroku is not currently being used.
-        Github is not currently being used.

     INSTALLATIONS
-        To run this app, a few things need to be installed, I used pip install.
+        To run this app, a few things need to be installed.
-            These are tweepy, git, and flask.
+            I used pip install for tweepy, and flask.
+            Git also needs to be downloaded for your environment, you can check if its installed on your CLI with the command "git --version"

     TECHNICAL ISSUES AND SOLUTIONS